 As discussed in section 3.2.1 CAP3 is a standalone executable that processes a single file containing DNA sequences.
-To implement a parallel application for CAP3 using DryadLINQ we adopted the following approach: (i) the input files are partitioned among the nodes of the cluster so that each node of the cluster stores roughly the same number of input files; (ii) a "data-partition" (A text file for this application) is created in each node containing the names of the input files available in that node; (iii) a DryadLINQ "partitioned-file" (a meta-data file understood by DryadLINQ) is created to point to the individual data-partitions located in the nodes of the cluster.

-Then we used the "Select" operation available in DryadLINQ to perform a function (developed by us) on each of these input sequence files.
-The function calls the CAP3 executable passing the input file name and other necessary program parameters as command line arguments.
+To implement a parallel CAP3 application using DryadLINQ we adopted the following approach: (i) the input files are partitioned among the nodes of the cluster so that each node of the cluster stores roughly the same number of input files; (ii) a "data-partition" (A text file for this application) is created in each node containing the names of the input files available in that node; (iii) a DryadLINQ "partitioned-file" (a meta-data file understood by DryadLINQ) is created to point to the individual datapartitions located in the nodes of the cluster.
+These three steps enable DryadLINQ programs to execute queries against all the input data files.
+Once this is done, the DryadLINQ program which performs the parallel CAP3 execution is just a single line program contacting a "Select" query which select each input file name from the list of file names and execute a user defined function on that.
+In our case, the user defined function calls the CAP3 program passing the input file name as program arguments.
 The function also captures the standard output of the CAP3 program and saves it to a file.
 Then it moves all the output files generated by CAP3 to a predefined location.